House plants have become incredibly popular in recent years, but do indoor plants purify air? And to what extent?

-So, while house plants are sometimes advertised as a way to purify the air in your home, is there actually any truth in that?
-Here we look into the science behind plants and their effect on air quality.
+So, while house plants are sometimes advertised as air purifying plants for your home, is there actually any truth in that?
+Here we look into the science behind indoor plants and their effect on air quality.

-You might already know that air quality, in general, is affected by carbon dioxide, carbon monoxide, nitrous oxide, as well as volatile organic compounds (VOCs), which can exist in some of the products and materials inside our homes.
+You might already know that air quality, in general, is affected by carbon dioxide, carbon monoxide, nitrous oxide, as well as volatile organic compounds (VOCs), which can exist in some of the products and materials inside our homes, according to the EPA.

-Through photosynthesis, plants convert the carbon dioxide we exhale and also remove gases from the air through a process called absorption.
+Through the process of photosynthesis, plants convert the carbon dioxide we exhale and also remove gases from the air through a process called absorption.

 Scientists studying the effectiveness of indoor plants for the passive removal of ozone, found houseplants make "at best, modest contributions of about 0.9–9% to indoor ozone removal effectiveness," they reported in 2017 in the journal Building and Environment.
 The tests, performed in a laboratory to simulate the effects on a typical U.S. home, found houseplants barely affected the environment.
 To make a meaningful difference to the air quality of your home, you'd need to fill a room from top to bottom with plants, they suggest.